 6. Use one-inch margins all around.

-7. The font should be no smaller than 12 pt. — 14 pt. is preferred (the larger font is necessary during editing because it makes it easier to read).
+7. The font should be no smaller than 14 pt. (this larger font is necessary during editing because it makes it easier to read).

 8. Include page numbers

 10. Check your manuscript for excessive repetition.
 This includes repetition in content and ideas, and in word usage.
 Strive to say more with less, and avoid boring, overused adjectives and slang.
 During editing, I will be looking closely at these issues.

 10. If appropriate, include some practical application of the material, especially when writing about spiritual development.
 This can be as simple as a short meditation or affirmation at the end of each chapter.

 I am no longer accepting manuscripts that contain design elements.
 This means you or someone else has already designed the file for publication, often as an e-book.
 Computer software has resulted in many first-time authors designing their own books before editing.
 They want to see on-screen how the pages will look in print.
 I understand this, but designed book files are difficult to edit, and I am no longer willing to do the necessary reformatting.

 THE DIFFERENCE BETWEEN A PREFACE AND AN INTRODUCTION

 Traditionally, in a preface the author writes about their personal experience.
 Why did they write the book?